nekocode/create-android-kotlin-app/README.md

 }
 ```

-#### Base Presenter
+##### Base Presenter
 It helps you to binding the activity and fragment lifecycle to RxJava.
-It terminates all the rx subscriptions when destoring or detaching.
+It terminates all the rx subscriptions when the page is destoring or detaching.
 ```kotlin
 class TestFragment : Fragment(), WeatherPresenter.ViewInterface {
     val weatherPresenter = WeatherPresenter(this)